OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 | Is it suitable for the organisation's context and workforce? | ☐ | ☐ |

 > Responsible AI adoption requires continuous monitoring, evaluation, and human oversight.

 --

+# Final Micro-Credential Assessment

+## AI Readiness Plan for an Industrial HR Department

+### Your Task

+You have been appointed as an HR Officer in a manufacturing company that plans to introduce Artificial Intelligence into its Human Resource Management system.

+Prepare a short AI Readiness Plan by completing the following sections.

+### Part 1 — Understanding

+Explain why organisations are introducing AI into Human Resource Management.

+### Part 2 — Application

+Identify three HR functions where AI could improve efficiency.

+### Part 3 — Analysis

+Analyse one ethical risk that may occur when AI is used in recruitment.

+### Part 4 — Evaluation

+Evaluate one AI-powered HR tool using the following criteria:

+- Fairness
+- Transparency
+- Privacy
+- Human Oversight

+### Part 5 — Creation

+Recommend one responsible AI solution for your organisation and justify your recommendation.

+--

+## Competency Achievement

+By successfully completing this micro-credential, you have demonstrated your ability to:

+✓ Explain AI applications in Human Resource Management.

+✓ Analyse AI opportunities and ethical challenges.

+✓ Evaluate AI tools using UNESCO's responsible AI principles.

+✓ Apply evidence-based decision-making in industrial HR contexts.

+✓ Recommend responsible AI solutions for workplace implementation.

 ## Pedagogical Design Logic